xkylesun/kickstarter/README.md

           this.props.history.push(`/discover/ref=search&term=${searchTerm}`);
       }
 ```
-    A simple regular expression is used within the SQL query to filter projects that meet the user's search criteria.
+Regular expression is used within the SQL query to filter projects that meet the user's search criteria.

 ```ruby
     # projects_controller.rb